r8vnhill/s-comp/README.md

 Scum is a minimalistic compiler designed to demonstrate the fundamentals of compiler construction.
 It is implemented in Scala, leveraging its functional programming capabilities and strong static type system.
-This project aims to provide an educational tool for understanding how compilers work, from parsing source code to executing basic operations.
+This project aims to provide an educational tool for understanding how compilers work.

 ## Features